Cohomology of GKM Fiber Bundles: Introduction

 In Section~\ref{sec:flags_as_GKM} we apply this theory to generalized flag manifolds, which have been extensively studied in the combinatorics literature, but not from the perspective of this paper.
 Let $G$ be a semisimple Lie group, $B$ a Borel subgroup of $G$ and $P_1 \subset P_2$ parabolic subgroups containing $B$.
-In Section~\ref{ssec:4.1} we describe the GKM graph associated with the space $P_2/P_1$.
+Building on results of \cite{GHZ}, in Section~\ref{ssec:4.1} we describe the GKM graph associated with the space $P_2/P_1$.
 In Sections~\ref{ssec:4.2}-\ref{ssec:4.3} we discuss the fibration of GKM graphs associated with the fibration of $T-$manifolds \eqref{eq:K1K2} and compute the group of holonomy automorphisms associated with this fibration.
-In Section~\ref{sec:classical} we specialize to the case where $G$ is one of the four classical simple Lie group types, $A_n$, $B_n$, $C_n$, or $D_n$, and, using iterations of fiber bundles, give explicit construction for invariant classes.
+In Section~\ref{sec:classical} we specialize to the case where $G$ is one of the four classical simple Lie group types, $A_n$, $B_n$, $C_n$, or $D_n$, and, using iterations of fiber bundles, give explicit constructions of bases of invariant classes.

 In Section~\ref{sec:symmetrization} we construct a second explicit basis of $H_T^*(G/B)$ consisting of classes that are $W-$invariant.
 These invariant classes are obtained from the equivariant Schubert classes by averaging over the action of the Weyl group.
-We will obtain explicit combinatorial formulas for the transition matrix between the basis of invariant classes consisting of symmetrized Schubert classes and the basis of invariant classes obtained through the iterated fiber bundle construction.
+In Theorem~\ref{th:permuted_classes} we give explicit combinatorial formulas for the decomposition of twisted Schubert classes, generalizing earlier results of Tymoczko (\cite[Theorem 4.9]{T}) from twistings by simple reflections to actions of general Weyl group elements.
+We then obtain formulas for the transition matrix between the basis of invariant classes consisting of symmetrized Schubert classes and the basis of invariant classes obtained through the iterated fiber bundle construction.
 In addition we obtain an explicit formula for the decomposition of an invariant class in the basis of equivariant Schubert classes.

-We would like to thank Sue Tolman for her role in inspiring this work, to Ethan Bolker for helpful comments on an earlier version, to Allen Knutson and Alex Postnikov for some very illuminating remarks concerning the definition of the invariant classes in the flag manifold case.
+We would like to thank Sue Tolman for her role in inspiring this work, to Ethan Bolker for helpful comments on an earlier version, to Allen Knutson and Alex Postnikov for some very illuminating remarks concerning the definition of the invariant classes in the flag manifold case, and to several meticulous referees whose comments and suggestions improved the presentation of this paper.